Queensland Cultural Centre: Queensland Performing Arts Centre (QPAC)

 The Queensland Performing Arts Centre (QPAC), which is also located at South Bank, and is also part of the Queensland Cultural Centre, was opened in 1985.
 QPAC contains some of Brisbane's main theatres (Lyric Theatre, Concert Hall, Cremorne Theatre, and the Playhouse), and the Tony Gould Gallery which is operated by the Queensland Museum and displays historical material related to theatre in Queensland.
 In 2008, the Queensland Government closed QPAC and allocated A$34.7 million for the complete refurbishment of the building under the direction of Cox Rayner Architects.
 The centre re-opened in 2009.

 The largest single component of the complex is QPAC, located on the south side of Melbourne Street.
 QPAC includes four venues: the Concert Hall, Lyric Theatre, Cremorne Theatre and Playhouse.

 Two courtyards provide a setback from Melbourne Street, one accommodates the large, semi-circular Cascade Court Fountain, the other is landscaped and grassed.

 The main entrance is on Melbourne Street and provides access to the Lyric Theatre and Concert Hall; a second entrance on Russell Street leads to the Playhouse; and an entrance in the front courtyard of the Cultural Centre Forecourt provides access to the Cremorne Theatre.
 The building is designed so that the four venues share a common, central backstage area that is accessed from Gray Street.
 The "black box" volumes of the venues are enclosed by main foyers facing Melbourne Street and secondary foyers on the sides facing the river and Gray Street.

 The multi-story foyers consist of a series of wide stairs leading through a variety of spaces.
 The large expanses of glass are shaded by vertical concrete ribs supporting horizontal stainless steel grids.
 These elements cast a bold, graphic pattern of light and shadow into the foyer, enhancing the visual drama during the day.
 At night, the brightly lit foyers are impressively highlighted by the tall concrete frames and are visible from the surrounding area.
 A large wall in the grand staircase between the two largest venues prominently displays the Lawrence Daws mural Pacific Nexus.
-The bars are clad in colorful marble, and the foyers offer attractive views of the river and city, as well as other parts of the QCC.
+The bars are clad in colourful marble, and the foyers offer attractive views of the river and city, as well as other parts of the QCC.